webGL-projects/basic-project/basic-scene/exercise/43-first-r3f-application/README.md

 useFrame can only be called from a component that is inside the <Canvas>

-useFrame is can on every Frame.
+useFrame is called on every Frame.

 to use useFrame we need a reference